I Will Always Be Yours

-I Will Always Be Yours (Immer will ich dir gehören) is a 1960 West German musical comedy film directed by Arno Assmann and starring Heidi Brühl, Hans Söhnker and Helmuth Lohner.
+I Will Always Be Yours (Immer will ich dir gehören) is a 1960 West German musical comedy film directed by Arno Assmann and starring Heidi Brühl, Hans Söhnker and Helmuth Lohner. it was shot at the Bavaria Studios in Munich.
 The film's sets were designed by the art director Rolf Zehetbauer.

+Synopsis

+In order to fund her studies at university Marianne seeks some work but struggles to find employment at first.
+Finally he uncle comes to her assistance and due to a mix-up she ends up with two jobs at a car car showroom, one working at night as a garage employee and the second in the day as a glamorous saleswoman.